 When is the election and what is on the ballot in the District?

 The general election is Nov.
-3, and in-person early voting begins Oct.
-27. In addition to the presidential contest between Democrat Joe Biden and Republican Donald Trump, several D.C.
+3. In addition to the presidential contest between Democrat Joe Biden and Republican Donald Trump, several D.C.
 Council and other local races will be on the ballot, as well as an initiative on whether to decriminalize the use of psychedelic plants, including “magic mushrooms.”